rusthon/Rusthon/doc/gpu.md

 	.
 GLSL standard types
 	. basic math ops and logic: if, elif, else, for i in range(n) . list of lists iteration with dynamic size
+	. iterate over list of structs (dicts)

-	. define GPU `main` function with input arguments and subroutines . `gpu.main` can take arguments typed as: int, float, and float* . `gpu.main` returns an list of floats or vec4
+	. define GPU `main` function with input arguments and subroutines . `gpu.main` can take arguments typed as: int, float, and float* . `gpu.main` returns a list of floats or vec4s

 	. stream input variables into shader from attributes or method calls:
 		. attribute: `float gpu_variable = self.cpu_variable`